TotalingArc/Solana_Trading_Bot/README.md

 Prerequisites
 Node.js installed
 npm (Node Package Manager) installed
-Binance account with API key and secret
-CoinGecko API key
+Binance account with API key and secret (Or any other exchange) CoinGecko API key (or any other api market data)

 Installation
 Clone the repository: